manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 8.9 Summary

 # II Approximate Solution Methods
+*  The approximate methods only find approximate solutions, but which in return can be applied effectively to much larger problems.
+*
 ## 9 On-policy Approximation of Action Values(reinforcement learning systems that simultaneously learn by trial and error, learn a model of the environment, and use the model for planning)

 ### 9.1 Value Prediction with Function Approximation